 You are also perfectly located to visit a number of gardens, including Kinlochlaich House, with its nursery, Ardchattan Priory and Barguillean Angus Garden, or a little further south the National Trust garden of Arduaine.
 There are also numerous castles to visit nearby, including Dunstaffnage, as well as the infamous, and quite stunning valley of Glencoe.

 Today you return to Edinburgh or Glasgow via the classic roads of the West Highlands, relaxed and ready to begin a new chapter of your lives together.

 This triple centre honeymoon features romantic stays in Braemar, Skye and a private island off Scotland’s west coast.

 £2695 per person in February, £2795 in March & November, £2845 in April & October and £2925 per person in May to September.

 Prices are for six nights in five-star hotels on a bed and breakfast basis, with dinner provided on Skye and in your private island hotel.
 A private RiB trip from Skye is included, as well as a ferry crossing for car and passengers from Armadale to Mallaig and two spa treatments at your final hotel.

 For that extra special touch, room upgrades are available at all hotels from around £30 per person per night.

-Car rental is not included, but available from around £25 per day – do just let us know.
+Car rental is not included, but available for a range of vehicles – do just let us know.